 I found this recipe for a shortbread with rosemary and dried cranberries.
 It has very little sugar and once baked it is brushed with an orange glaze.
 I immediately knew I wanted to give this a try.
 As I was mixing the ingredients, Janna said to me “do I smell rosemary?”
 Knowing that I was baking a cookie, she was quite perplexed.

 After the shortbread came out of the oven and we tried it, we acknowledged that this is not your typical dessert cookie.
 The magazine recommends this be an appetizer and that it goes well alongside a fruity red wine such as Pinot Noir or Shiraz.
-Janna and I commented that this shortbread would be great with some nice cheese.
-We really enjoyed it.
-This cookie is not going to make it to Christmas!
+This shortbread would be great with some nice cheese.
+We really enjoyed it and I don’t think this cookie is going to make it to Christmas!

-The recipe calls for baking it on a cookie sheet but I used my Pampered Chef round baking stone.
+The recipe calls for baking it on a cookie sheet but I used my baking pizza stone.
 I find the stoneware is perfect for shortbread cookies.
 Since it was on the stone, I added a little extra time in the oven.
 Yummers!
 I will definitely make this savoury shortbread again!

 Press the dough on a cookie sheet or baking stone into an 8 inch circle.
 Scallop the edges and cut it into 16 wedges.
 Bake it for 25-30 minutes at 325F.